Bake Up Joy with Delightful Mexican Pink Cookies!

 Tips to keep in mind when making Polvorones Rosas

-Polvorones Rosas are the classic style behind the Mexican Pink Cookie look and vibe.
-They are known for that soft, crumbly bite, almost like a delicate cookie that wants to fall apart in the best way.
-Getting that texture is mostly about how you handle the dough.
+Polvorones Rosas are the classic inspiration behind the traditional Mexican Pink Cookie look and texture.
+They are famous for their soft, crumbly bite that almost melts apart in the best possible way.
+The secret to achieving that delicate texture mostly comes down to how gently you handle the dough during preparation.

 What you will need and my go to ingredient notes